lobax/sandrider/Readme.md

 ## Usage
 - `node index.mjs` - Scans the current working directory for Shai-Hulud
 - `node index.mjs [path]` - Scans [path] for Shai-Hulud

+The script can be run as a standalone executable
+- `./index.mjs` - Scans the current working directory for Shai-Hulud
+- `./index.mjs [path]` - Scans [path] for Shai-Hulud